 What kind of home inspections are available?

-A buyer will have a certain amount of time that allows them to conduct pretty much any inspection they desire.
+A buyer will have a certain amount of time to conduct pretty much any inspection they desire.
 A buyer will choose which inspections they deem necessary.
-The charges are also the buyer’s responsibility.
+The charges for any inspections are the buyer’s responsibility.
 As a matter of fact, home buyers can inspect anything they like unless it damages the home (in that case, permission has to be retrieved first).

 Colorado Real Estate group typically recommends a minimum of 3 inspections to our buyers: general, radon, and sewer scope.